p2pcloud/website/content/docs/blog/p2p-vs-golem.md

 Golem isn't currently encrypted or has any security implementation, but they are still working on solutions to protect the requestor and providers on the network.
 As it stands, the hardening ultimately relies on the provider's setup of their machine.

 ### Conclusion:
 In conclusion, the current centralized infrastructure ecosystem risks censorship and limits the types of applications and usage that can be conducted on their hardware.
-However, emerging companies such as P2P Cloud and Golem Network are creating decentralized alternatives to traditional infrastructure ecosystems, which offer more secure and private data sharing and more efficient resource utilization.
+However, emerging companies such as P2P Cloud and Golem are creating decentralized alternatives to traditional infrastructure ecosystems, which offer more secure and private data sharing and more efficient resource utilization.

 Golem is an open-source, decentralized supercomputer that connects users to providers leasing out their idle hardware and resources in a peer-to-peer fashion through their decentralized marketplace.
 On the other hand, P2P Cloud is a decentralized marketplace alternative that connects individuals, startups, SMBs, and web3 node operators to providers offering VMs.